Estimation of Panel Data Models with Nonlinear Factor Structure: Motivation and Estimation Procedure

-As \citet{chen2007} points out, the approximation properties of a sieve typically depend on the support, smoothness, and other functional characteristics of the target function.
+A word on the choice of sieve in Step \ref{step2}: As \citet{chen2007} points out, the approximation properties of a sieve typically depend on the support, smoothness, and other functional characteristics of the target function.
 However, these features are often unknown in practice.
-In such cases, the specific choice of sieve space is less important, provided it achieves the desired rate of approximation.
+In such cases, the choice of sieve space is less important, provided it achieves the desired rate of approximation.
 Commonly used sieve methods with well-understood approximation properties include finite-dimensional linear sieves such as splines, wavelets, power series and Fourier series, all of which achieve comparable approximation rates (see \citealp{chen2007}, and \citealp{bel15}).

 An alternative to the method of sieves is kernel estimation.
 However, the method of sieves has (at least) three advantages that in our opinion makes it relatively more attractive (see \citealp{chen2007}, for a comprehensive review on sieve estimation).
 First, the method is computationally very simple, which means that it preserves the empirical appeal of CCE.
 Second, the approach nests the conventional linear factor specification, implying that it can be used to construct formal statistical tests of the presence of factor nonlinearities.
 In the empirical illustration of Section \ref{emp}, we elaborate on this point.
-Finally, compared to fully nonparametric approaches, the method of sieves enables faster rates of convergence.
+Finally, compared to other nonparametric approaches, sieve methods can deliver faster convergence rates under suitable smoothness conditions.
+They also avoid the need for bias correction, as we explain in detail in Remark \ref{R3} of Section \ref{sec-ass}.

 The pooled estimator considered in Step \ref{step3} is our version of \citeauthor{pesaran2006}'s \citeyearpar{pesaran2006} pooled CCE (CCEP) estimator.
 This estimator is based on within pooling; that is, we sum the data over the cross-section before taking the ratio. \citet{pesaran2006} also introduces a mean-group CCE (CCEMG) estimator, which is based on between pooling.
 Here, one would first compute $N$ estimators obtained by applying CCE to each cross-sectional unit, and then average those.
 Both estimators -- CCEP and CCEMG -- usually show good finite sample properties.
 However, within pooling is relatively more efficient; hence, our choice of estimator.
 In the empirical illustration of Section \ref{emp}, we compare SCCE to CCEP and CCEMG.